 Death by auto is typically graded as a second degree crime, but is categorized as a first degree crime in cases where the defendant was drunk driving or driving while intoxicated (DWI) on school property or in a school crossing.
 In addition to a lengthy prison term, death by auto can also result in a driver’s license suspension lasting anywhere from five years to life.

 When the consequences are this serious, it is absolutely critical to work with a highly experienced homicide lawyer like those at the Law Offices of John J. Zarych.
-For a free and private consultation, call us at (800) 508-9786 any time of day or night, 24 hours a day, seven days a week.
+For a free consultation, call us at (800) 508-9786 any time of day or night, 24 hours a day, seven days a week.